Most frequent questions and answers

 It is only 26g.

 There may be an occasion where your Trident Align ball marker is close to your playing partner’s line of putt.
-Out of courtesy, you can simply use the 25mm ball marker instead, this does not impede their line or catch their eye.
-Once your playing partner has played you can put your Trident Align marker back down on top of the 25mm marker and continue as normal.
-The 25mm marker will attach itself to the Trident Align via the magnet on the bottom.
+Out of courtesy, you can simply use the 25mm marker coin instead, this does not impede their line or catch their eye.
+Once your playing partner has played you can put your Trident Align marker back down and continue as normal.

 The alignment finder can aim 20 degrees left and 20 degrees right from its central position.
 The distance this equates to the left or right of the hole in feet or inches varies depending on the overall length of the putt.